How to Fix Apple Music Not Working on iPhone 13/12/11

 There is no doubt that Apple Music service is liked by all Apple users as it satisfies all the music needs.
 However, even Apple Music has its own issues.
-Many users ask Apple support- why is my Apple Music not working especially for iPhone 11/12.
+Many users ask Apple support- why is my Apple Music not working on my iPhone?
 Whether you are facing unknown errors, syncing errors, login issues, unsupported media, or any other problem, we are here to fix them all.

 - Part 2.
-How to Fix Apple Music Is Not Working iPhone 12/11
+How to Fix Apple Music Is Not Working on iPhone

 - Apple Music Won't Play